silinternational/the-way-svelte/README.md

 npm run build:prod
 ```

-...then deploy contents of `public` to your host.
+...then deploy contents of `dist` to your host.

 ## Features
 These are the features already implemented, configured and ready to be used.